manuzjacob/energy_dashboard_angular_demo/README.md

 # Energy Dashboard

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.1 and using [JSON Server](https://github.com/typicode/json-server) version 0.16.3.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+Run `npm run server` for a json-server based database.
+Navigate to `http://localhost:3000/consumers` to see the database.
+Or

 ## Code scaffolding